 To help us aid more of your fellow students please re-tweet or share this post by using the share buttons.

 Your Student Life, Supported.

-The Student Support Centre has a range of services dedicated to helping students make the most of their time at University, including: Advice and Money, Careers and Employability, Counselling, Health and Wellbeing, Disability and Dyslexia and International Student Support.
-The Student Support Centres are located at 50 Park Place, Cathays Campus and Cardigan House, Heath Park Campus.
+The Student Support Centre has a range of services dedicated to helping students make the most of their time at University, including: Advice & Money, Careers & Employability, Counselling, Health & Wellbeing, Disability & Dyslexia and International Student Support.